 There’s only so much good you can do arguing with people online, but should you come across this same, tired argument I hope you’re now better equipped to respond to it.
 While China may have resulted in Tibet never even being mentioned, what that country’s government did not contribute to was Swinton landing the part.
 What’s truly saddening is the inability for what was ostensibly a room full of white men to come up with a creative solution to the problem they were faced with, and that’s all it was.

 In his episode of Double Toasted Cargill mentioned that “every single decision that involves the Ancient One is a bad one, and just like the Kobayashi Maru, it all comes down on which way you’re willing to lose.”
-As Edward Wong of the New York Times points out, the comparison is flaw as it can in fact be beaten.
-That’s the thing about unwinnable scenarios, referring to them as such is the easy response.
+As Edward Wong of the New York Times points out, the comparison is flawed as it can in fact be beaten.
+That’s the thing about unwinnable scenarios, referring to them as such is the easiest response.